drvinceknight/gtb/chapters/rationalisation/main.md

 Another line of research explores how the structure of a game influences the convergence to equilibrium.
 For example, in congestion games or routing games, players choose paths through a network, and each player’s cost depends on the congestion caused by others.
-These games often admit pure strategy Nash equilibria and allow best response dynamics to converge under mild conditions.
+These games often admit Nash equilibria in actions and allow best response dynamics to converge under mild conditions.
 This property has led to applications in traffic flow, internet routing, and load balancing.
 The work of [@rosenthal1973class] formally introduced this class of games and remains a cornerstone of algorithmic game theory.

 In an applied context, [@knight2017measuring] models interactions between hospitals under performance-based targets.
-The authors prove the existence of an equilibrium in **actions** (as opposed to more general mixed strategies).
+The authors prove the existence of an equilibrium in **actions** (as opposed to more general strategies).
 This finding provides insight into how policy incentives might be structured to align hospital decision-making with public health outcomes.